adetalhouet/ocp-gitops/ztp/README.md

 ~~~

 ## Requirements on the spoke server <a name="spokecluster"></a>
-I'm assuming you have a blank server, running CentOS 8.4.
+I'm assuming you have a blank server, running CentOS 8.4, and login as `root`.

 ### Install libvirt <a name="libvirtinstall"></a>
 Install the required dependencies.